perceptiontech/update-phpmyadmin/README.md

 # Update PHPMyAdmin

 This is a simple script that allows to auto-update your PHPMyAdmin installation.
-Go straight to [step 2](#2.-configure-autoupdate) if you already have the stable version of
+Go straight to [step 2](#2-configure-autoupdate) if you already have the stable version of PHPMyAdmin installed via git.

 ## 1. Install PHPMyAdmin from the git repository